szweibel/workshops/python.md

 ### Solution

 <Secret>
-There are a few rules regarding the way that you write the variable statement.
-This is because Python reads everything left to right, and needs things to be in a certain order.
+When creating variable statements in Python, you have to follow specific rules.
+Python processes code from left to right, and the order of elements is important.

-First, you cannot use any numbers or special characters to start a variable name.
-So 1_book, 1book, or any variable that contains special characters @, #, $, $, etc, wouldn't be acceptable in Python.
-You must start the variable with a letter and avoid using special characters.
+- avoid starting a variable name with numbers or special characters.
+For instance, names like 1_book, 1book, or those with special characters like @, #, $, etc., are not permitted in Python.
+Always initiate a variable with a letter and refrain from using special characters.

-You can incorporate numbers after you've started with a letter.
-So book_1 or b1 is acceptable, though you cannot use special characters at any point in the variable name.
+- After starting with a letter, you can include numbers in the variable name, like book_1 or b1.
+However, the use of special characters at any point in the variable name is not allowed.

-Second, you might also notice that variable syntax requires you to write the variable name first, followed by an equal sign =, and then the value, or data.
-You cannot start the variable statement with the data value, because Python always recognizes the first thing written as the thing to be assigned.
-The thing that comes after the = is the data that becomes attached to the preceding variable.
+- Remember that the syntax for a variable mandates writing the variable name first, followed by an equal sign (=), and then the value or data.
+Starting the variable statement with the data value is not allowed.
+Python interprets the first item written as the one to be assigned, and the data after the equal sign is what becomes attached to the preceding variable.
 </Secret>

 ## Evaluation